MichaelHaas99/graal/docs/reference-manual/valhalla/README-Graal-Valhalla.md

 - flat arrays
   - use profiling data for flat arrays
   - if inline type is not known at compile time do a runtime call (deoptimization at the moment)
+  - API for flat arrays in JVMCI

 - Nullable flattened inline types cause problems in the JVM
   - can't test my implementation (also not yet implemented in C1 and C2)
   - wait for changes on the valhalla repo

-- `Assert.java` maybe needs to be compiled with the preview feature? delivers wrong results for substitutability check

 ### Future work/ideas: